Rule 5.668. Commencement of hearing-explanation of proceedings (§§ 316, 316.2)

 (3)If the child has been taken into custody, of the reasons for the initial detention and the purpose and scope of the detention hearing; and

 (4)If the petition is sustained and the child is declared a dependent of the court and removed from the custody of the parent or guardian, the court-ordered reunification services must be considered to have been offered or provided on the date the petition is sustained or 60 days after the child's initial removal, whichever is earlier.
-The time for services must not exceed 12 months for a child aged three or over at the time of the initial removal and must not exceed 6 months for a child who was under the age of three at the time of the initial removal if the parent or guardian fails to participate regularly and make substantive progress in any court-ordered treatment program.
+The time for services must not exceed 12 months for a child three years of age or older at the time of the initial removal and must not exceed 6 months for a child who was under three years of age or who is in a sibling group in which one sibling was under three years of age at the time of the initial removal if the parent or guardian fails to participate regularly and make substantive progress in any court-ordered treatment program.

 (Subd (a) amended effective January 1, 2017; adopted effective January 1, 1999; previously amended effective January 1, 2001, and January 1, 2007.)

 (b) Parentage inquiry

-The court must also inquire of the child's mother and of any other appropriate person present as to the identity and address of any and all presumed or alleged parents of the child.
-Questions, at the discretion of the court, may include:
+The court must also inquire of the child's mother and of any other appropriate person present as to the identity and address of any and all presumed or alleged parents of the child as set forth in section 316.2.